niyeldeii/essays/non_determinism_essay.md

 That's how you build reliable systems on unreliable foundations.

-The real skill isn't prompt engineering—that's just the surface.
-The real skill is system design for probabilistic reasoning.
+Prompt engineering is the surface.
+The deeper skill is system design for probabilistic reasoning.

 We're still early.
 The frameworks are immature.
 The patterns are emerging.
 Most production LLM systems are held together with string and prayer.